-Spain on verge of seizing control of Catalonia
+Catalan lawmakers vote to split from Spain

 Lack of guarantees

-In a public statement made after a day of confusion in Barcelona, Puigdemont said he had considered the option of dissolving the regional Parliament and calling new elections.
+In a public statement made Thursday, Puigdemont said he had considered the option of dissolving the regional Parliament and calling new elections.

-But he had rejected the idea, he said Thursday, apparently because he could not obtain guarantees from the central government that it would not press ahead with a plan to impose direct rule on the region.
+But he had rejected the idea, he said, apparently because he could not obtain guarantees from the central government that it would not press ahead with a plan to impose direct rule on the region.

 "My obligation and responsibility is to explore all the possibilities, absolutely all of them, to find a solution through dialogue, an agreed solution, to a political conflict that is of a democratic nature," he said.